trust2065/screenshot-website/README.md

 ## This tool will take screenshots by puppeteer
-giving list of url, list of resolution, folder name
+giving list of url, list of resolutions, sub-folder name
-note: you may need to build the root folder manually

-ex:
+note: default directory is screenshot/{resolutions}/, you can make it screenshot/{sub-folder-name}/{resolution}/
 ```
+// example:
 const urlList = [
             { name: "about", link: "http://www.teaching.com.au/page/mta-about" }
 ];